GAIR-Lab/GAIR-Lab.github.io/index.md

 GAIR Lab is committed to researching generative artificial intelligence solutions for multimedia tasks, including Information Retrieval(multi-modal recommendation, multi-modal retrieval, efficient multi-modal representation, etc.) and Social Media Analytics(multi-modal sentiment analysis, event detection from social streams, expression recognition, etc.), etc.

-Our lab is now recruiting self-motivated Ph.D. students with strong AI backgrounds.
+Our lab is actively seeking self-motivated Ph.D. students with a strong background in AI.
+We also welcome enthusiastic master's students who are interested in collaborating with us on their master's projects.
+If you're interested, please don't hesitate to reach out via email.

 <b style="color:red;">Latest News:</b><br>
 <b style="color:red;">